danFromTelAviv/cynfrence/README.md

 # cynfrence
-An cython based inference only backend for keras ( ... in the making ).
+A cython based inference backend for keras ( ... in the making ).

 # motivation
 Keras is great to train.
 Keras backend ( other than theano which is no longer maintained ) are hard to install on target computers ( especially arm computers ).
 They are also not optimized out of the box.